boyanfan/dream-engine/docs/TextureRepresentable.md

 ## Methods
-Below is a list and explanation of all public methods provided by the [TextureRepresentable](TextureRepresentable.md) structure.
+Below is a list and explanation of all public methods provided by the [TextureRepresentable](TextureRepresentable.md) type.

 ### Constructor